-External funding totalling at over €60 million per year testifies to the research strength of our faculty.
-Here, students are involved from an early stage, enabling them to translate theory straight into practice.
-Close networking with external research facilities in Dresden is a matter of course and is mutually beneficial.
-The cooperation with the Helmholtz Zentrum and the Fraunhofer and Leibniz Institutes facilitates access to interesting practical experience in industry and research, and opens the door to course-related student jobs.
+External funding amounting to over €60 million per year testifies to the research strength of our faculty.
+Students are involved yet from an early stage, enabling them to translate theory straight into practice.
+Close networking with external research facilities in Dresden is a matter of course and mutually beneficial.
+The cooperation with the Helmholtz Centres and the Fraunhofer and Leibniz Institutes facilitates access to interesting practical experience in the industry and research, and opens the door to course-related student jobs.